1930 German football championship

-Sixteen club qualified for the knock-out competition, two from each of the regional federations plus an additional third club from the South and West.
+Sixteen clubs qualified for the knock-out competition, two from each of the regional federations plus an additional third club from the South and West.
 In all cases the regional champions qualified and almost all of the runners-up, except in Central Germany where the second spot went to the regional cup winner.
 In the West the third spot went to the third placed team of the championship while, in the South, the third spot was determined in a separate qualifying competition for runners-up and third placed teams.

 Qualified teams

 The teams qualified through the regional championships:

 Competition

 Round of 16

 The round of 16, played on 18 May 1930: